macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ![M.A.'s photo]({{ site_url_j }}/images/Amadeh.jpg "M.A.'s photo")

-The data were provided by Mansour Amadeh in his capacity of a native speaker in {{ data_collection_year }}.
+The dataset below comes from Mukri Central Kurdish.
+The data were provided by Mansour Amadeh in his capacity of a native speaker in {{ data_collection_year }}, originally coming from Mahabad in the Iranian province of West Azerbaijan.
 The English version of the questionnaire was used for elicitation.

 ## How to cite
 > Amadeh, Mansour.
 2023.
 Bivalent patterns in {{ language_external}}.